iCopy-X-Community/icopyx-teardown/README.md

 ## Open Questions

 * How firmwares are tied to serial numbers? cf version.so
-* Are cards really tied to icopy-x?
-If yes, how?
 * Is the antenna LED drivable?
 * LED screen drivable by both STM32 and NanoPi?
 * Non-PC Mode: is there any usage of /dev/ttyACM0 when untied to ?

 ## Desired changes

-* Open the source code of STM32 and most of the Python application such that it could be properly maintained up to date with the RRG/Iceman and its GUI maintained properly as well
+* Open most of the Python application such that it could be properly maintained up to date with the RRG/Iceman and its GUI maintained properly as well
 * Bind the UART-to-USB bridge to the Linux Debug console when in non-PC-Mode, it's much more convenient than using the inner UART1